cardano-foundation/CIPs/CIP-0123/README.md

 Full node wallets can also be recovered in the same way, though this may require technical skills that the end users do not possess.
-It may be easier, if slower, for them to simply resynchronize their nodes from genesis.
+It may be easier, if slower, for them to simply resynchronize their nodes fromb the start of the chain (i.e. from the genesis block).

 Ouroboros Genesis provides additional resilience when recovering from long lived network partitions.
 In Praos nodes resyncing from a point before the chain fork could still in some cases follow the alternative chain (if it is the first one seen) and extra mechanisms may be needed to avoid this possibility.
-In Praos, for example, this may require that all participants on the alternate chain truncate the local block database prior to the partition being resolved.
+In Praos, for example, this may require that all participants on the alternative chain truncate the local block database prior to the partition being resolved.
 In Ouroboros Genesis when resyncing from a point before the chain fork, the chain selection rules will ensure selection of the correct path for the main chain assuming the partition has been resolved.

-Alternative methods to restore might include the use of Mithril or other signed snapshot.
-In this case, care needs to be taken to achieve the correct balance of trust against speed of recovery.
+Alternative methods to resynchronise the node to the main chain might include the use of Mithril or other signed snapshots.
+These would allow faster recovery.
+However, in this case, care needs to be taken to achieve the correct balance of trust against speed of recovery.

 #### Additional Effects on Cardano Users